ZdenekFisr/WebApiExample/README.md

-This API serves as an example of my own feature-driven architecture, using authentication, generic controllers and repositories, Entity Framework (code first), AutoMapper, Dependency Injection and SOLID principles.
+This API serves as an example of my own feature-driven architecture, using versioning, authentication, generic controllers and repositories, Entity Framework (code first), AutoMapper, Dependency Injection and SOLID principles.
 It also includes some of my old refactored work.
 Features are tested with unit tests (MSTest) using mock objects (Moq) and EF's in-memory database.

 Types of classes: